tonybarr1611/2024-02-IC4302/Proyecto Opcional/PO/README.md

 10. **Documentation and Learning to Search are Key** Documentation and learning how to navigate the internet in search of solutions are essential skills for students like us.
 By documenting the work, we can keep track of our progress, plus it helps with sharing our knowledge with others, and refering back to previous solutions if needed.
 Additionally, knowing how to search for information online may help us find solutions to problems we encounter, learn information about technologies we are not familiar with, and integrating new tools into our projects.
 The more information we can find, the more we can learn and apply to our projects.

+11. **Spark and Elasticsearch Configuration**
+  The code configures a `SparkConf` to connect to an Elasticsearch cluster and sets the required credentials.

+12. **Initialization of SparkContext and SparkSession** `SparkContext` and `SparkSession` are initialized using the previously defined configuration.

+13. **Data Reading**
+  Data is read from a JSON path specified in the environment variable `XPATH`.

+14. **SQL Queries**
+  SQL queries are executed to format dates and concatenate author names.

+15. **Saving Data to Elasticsearch**
+  The results of the SQL queries are saved to Elasticsearch using the `data` index.

+16. **Usage of `SQLContext`**
+  Although `SQLContext` is created, it is not explicitly used in the script.
+It may be possible to remove it if only `SparkSession` is used.

+17. **Indexing in Elasticsearch**
+  Data is indexed in Elasticsearch with the `es.index.auto.create` option enabled, allowing automatic index creation if it does not exist.

+18. **Environment Variables**
+  Elasticsearch configuration relies on environment variables, which is a good practice for maintaining flexibility and security.

+19. **Date Formats**
+  Date transformations in SQL queries ensure dates are stored in a readable format.

+20. **Name Concatenation**
+  Author names are concatenated to consolidate information into a single field.

 # Components